Our online privacy is something we should all care about – in particular, what information we're revealing about ourselves without knowing it.

 However, the key word there is "requested", as while Do Not Track may be great in theory, the feature can't actually prevent websites and advertisers from tracking you.

-There's no law to say they can't completely ignore a DNT request.
+There's no law to say they can't completely ignore a DNT request, however all sites registered in the EU must have your consent first before storing any tracking cookies.

 Once you've got a clean slate, keep it that way by using private browsing modes to keep your interests under wraps.
 This could be Microsoft's InPrivate feature, Firefox's Private Browsing mode or Incognito in Chrome.